TAPR/DTMF_Shield/README.md

 3) a Visual Studio VB.Net application that, using a DTMF Shield on an Arduino, will program a Kenwood TM-742 series radio the two zip files are the original installer and the original Visual Studio source code.
 It was called 'UsbTest' then.

+"TM742 Programmer - Rev 1 candidate Jul1 1, 2014.zip" is the original installer as provided by WA7YLI.
+This is also what the 'initial release' gives you.
+"TM742ApplicationSln.zip" is the original source code from WA7YLI.

 If you are using Arduino IDE 1.x, place the Messenger folder inside your Documents\Arduino\libraries folder.
 Open the DTMF_Shield sketch.
 Use 'upload' to put it onto an Arduino Uno that is plugged in to the computer and recognized.